 Board of Trustees, President

-She is active with the American Association of University Women (past NYS vice president); NAACP (1994 NAACP Peekskill Community Service Award for writing “Follow the Drinking Gourd”, about the Underground Railroad in Peekskill); Hudson Valley Friends of Mental Health (past president and 1989 Volunteer of the Year); and Peekskill Sailing and Power Squadron (past executive officer).
+She was active with the American Association of University Women (past NYS vice president); NAACP (1994 Peekskill Community Service Award for writing Follow the Drinking Gourd about the Underground Railroad in Peekskill); Hudson Valley Friends of Mental Health (past president and 1989 Volunteer of the Year); and Peekskill Sailing and Power Squadron (past executive officer).

 Burchie lives in Cortlandt Manor, New York and is married to Alex Mason.
 They have two sons, Alex and Teddy, the joy of her life, and a cat, Fu.
 Burchie has a passion for history and its preservation, for getting people out on ships, which strengthens their commitment to the maritime heritage, for reading, her family, swimming and baking cookies.